gajicav/ShoppingAppFinal/README.md

 A shopping list is a list of items in a grocery store.

-A grocery item consists of a name, description, price, and a photo.
+A grocery listItem consists of a name, description, price, and a photo.

 #### Examples